EvHaus/test-runner-benchmarks/README.md

 # jest-vs-jasmine

 This repo is setup to test the performance of running tests via the Jest runner vs running the same tests via Jasmine + JSDom.
+This repo is used to help the Jest team reproduce and test https://github.com/facebook/jest/issues/6694.

 # Setup